 10. Additive Manufacturing using Continuous Fiber: Placement or Printing?
 Ever since continuous fiber 3D printers burst onto the scene in 2014, engineers around the world have sought a system that could 3D print large-scale continuous fiber-reinforced parts

 The ability to purely additively produce complex parts with high strength and low weight, without expensive layup tools or autoclaves, was increasingly sought after.
-This has created the niche of opportunity for new innovation among the machine tool building startups, who are challenging the status quo and aiming for the multi-billion euro rapid large scale thermoplastic composites market.
+This has created the niche of opportunity for new innovation among the machine tool building startups, who are challenging the status quo and aiming for the multi-billion euro rapid large-scale thermoplastic composites market.

-If you are interested in what Addcomposites doing to achieve accessibility to the advanced additive manufacturing industry, please reach out to either Pravin and James and we'd be happy to help!
+If you are interested in what Addcomposites doing to achieve accessibility to the advanced additive manufacturing industry, please reach out to either Pravin or James and we'd be happy to help!
 We are actively looking for collaborations, projects, and partnerships!